-The City's municipal pension remains one of the lowest funded in the Commonwealth, with a current funding ratio of 27.0% and an unfunded liability totaling \$883.2M.
-Poor market and economic conditions are contributing factors that led to Springfield's low pension fund.
-Pension funds rely heavily on growth of approximately 7.5% a year from investments; any return lower than this would have adverse effects on the unfunded liability amount.
+The City's municipal pension remains the lowest funded in the Commonwealth, with a current funding ratio of 28.9% and an unfunded liability totaling \$904.2M.
+Poor market and economic conditions are contributing factors that led to Springfield's low pension funded ratio.
+Pension funds rely heavily on growth of approximately 7.25% a year from investments; any return lower than this would have adverse effects on the unfunded liability amount.
 In 2008, the fund reported losing 28% of its value due to the stock market crash of that year.
 Although the market has since rebounded, limited revenue sources have made it challenging to contend with higher pension payments.